folio-org/raml-module-builder/README.md

 - This module implements basic configuration APIs.
 It contains two sub modules, the configuration server and a configuration client (which can be used to interact with the server in a more OO manner, instead of using URLs).

-- RAMLs and JSON schemas can be found in the `ramls` directory.
+- Its RAMLs and JSON schemas can be found in the `ramls` directory.
+These are also displayed as local [API documentation](#documentation-of-the-apis).

 - Open the pom.xml in the configuration server module - notice the jars in the `dependencies` section as well as the `plugins` section.
 The `ramls` directory is declared in the pom.xml and passed to the interface and POJO generating tool via a maven exec plugin.
 The tool generates source files within the configuration server project.
 The generated interfaces are implemented within the project in the `org.folio.rest.impl` package.